For the Parents of Struggling Young Adults

 For nearly a decade, parents (and their clinicians and referring professionals) have turned to the JCAHO-accredited Optimum Performance Institute (OPI) to help their young adult find the emotional stability, balance and direction they seek.

-Men and women ages 17-28 come to us from throughout the world: From homes, residential treatment centers, wilderness programs and hospitals.
+People ages 17-28 come to us from throughout the world: From homes, residential treatment centers, wilderness programs and hospitals.

-When we realized that the comprehensive skills, curriculum, rapid stabilization and integration techniques we developed over the years also were needed specifically by young adults diagnosed with Borderline Traits, Borderline Personality Disorder (BPD) and co-occurring conditions, we opened our Breakthrough OPI Intensive as an integrated, sub-specialized part of OPI.
+When we realized that the comprehensive skills, curriculum, rapid stabilization and integration techniques we developed over the years also were needed specifically by young adults diagnosed with Borderline Traits, Borderline Personality Disorder (BPD) and co-occurring conditions, we opened our Breakthrough OPI Intensive program as an integrated, sub-specialized part of OPI.

 We acted in response to parents who told us their son or daughter with Borderline Personality Disorder (BPD):